snaveerafrizvi/FitBit_Data_Analysis/README.md

 • Daily Sleep
 • Weight

-Part 1 is further divided into 2 subsections:
-• The Data Processing and Cleaning Section will shortlist, clean, and join daily level data for analysis
-• The Data Visualization and Plots Section will first focus on understanding the individual distributions and composition of variables and then proceed to identifying any key relationships between them

 Part 2 will analyze Hourly data for the following indicators:
 • Hourly Calories
 • Hourly Intensities
 • Hourly Steps

-Part 2 is also further divided into 2 subsections:
-• The Data Processing and Cleaning Section will shortlist, clean, and join hourly level data for analysis
-• The Data Visualization and Plots Section will review key summary statistics and examine how the distributions of the three indicators fluctuate throughout the hours of the day.

-At the end, this case study concludes by summarizing the key findings, insights, and recommendations aimed at helping the Bellabeat marketing team expand its market share and more effectively address customer needs.

 Please refer to the Fitbit_DetailedAnalysis_For_Bellabeat.md file for